Building Our Future

 Apart from that, the project is open to anyone.
 You don’t need any practical experience, just a willingness to try something new.

-The next programme begins in late March 2017, and runs for 16 weeks.
-The programme will take place every Monday, starting at 10:30, and finishing at 14:30.
+The next programmes will begin in September 2017 & early February 2018 and run for 16 weeks.
+Programmes will take place every Monday, starting at 10:30, and finishing at 14:30.
 There won’t be sessions during school holidays because we know it can be difficult to cover child care.

 You’ll be based at our Little Bryn Gwyn site.
 Little Bryn Gwyn is a small farm at the foot of Cefn Bryn on Gower.
 This site has been entirely built by group members such as yourself.
 You can find directions, contact details & maps here.
 If you want to see more of what the site is like, head over here